-Also in 2021, the BOD and stockholders of another subsidiary Solana Investment Holdings Corporation (SIHC) approved its dissolution and authorized the transfer of its net assets amounting to \$\mathbb{P}\$143.7 million to the Parent Company.
+Also in 2021, the BOD and stockholders of SIHC approved its dissolution and authorized the transfer of its net assets amounting to ₱143.7 million to the Parent Company.
 The transfer of the assets was completed in December 2021.
-SIHC was an Investment company and incorporated in the British Virgin Islands.

 As a result of the dissolution of SIHC, the Group's consolidated statements of financial position as at December 31, 2021 is composed of the assets, liabilities and equity of the Parent Company and BFAI while its consolidated statements of comprehensive income for the year ended December 31, 2021 is composed of the income and expenses of the Group.